spooky-simon/spooky-simon.github.io/Fiero_Interior.md

 * Audio? supplied by the engine

-  * Plus I need to be able to diagnose critical squeaks, rattles, bumps, dings, pops, bangs, and assorted other NVH and BSR).
+  * Plus I need to be able to diagnose critical squeaks, rattles, bumps, dings, pops, bangs, and assorted other NVH and BSR.

 * Performance? as much as is reasonable.
 This means we can ignore the need for sound dampening and other frivolities.